facebookresearch/Shepherd/README.md

 #### Download data
 We inlcudes [raw data](./data) we collect from Moravia and data we processed for model training.
+We includes the [data process script](./notebook) we used.

 ## License